halex5000/ld-articles/cloudflare workers/Handling Data at the Edge with Cloudflare Workers.md

 ## Sounds awesome!
 What's the catch?

 There's two potential tradeoffs when it comes to using edge functions.
 First, on some providers, edge functions can have certain limitations.
-For instance, on AWS a Lambda@Edge function cannot modify the response body (though it can replace it) while a Cloudfront Function can only modify HTTP headers.
+For instance, some providers limit your ability to modify the response body or make external API calls.

 The second is not so much a tradeoff as something to be aware of; An edge function may exist on an edge node close to the client, but your data may still be deployed in a single location.
 Using my example of above, this might be US-East-1. while there is reduced latency calling the function itself, depending on which edge node the user hits, there may be additional latency involved in retrieving any data your edge function needs (for example, when reaching out for data residing in US-East-1).